The Supreme Council

 (William & Mary ’92)

-Presently, Rodgers serves on the board of directors for the Sigma Alpha Epsilon Fraternity in the role of Eminent Supreme Chronicler.
-His past service to the Fraternity includes serving as President and Director for SAE Financial & Housing Corporation, Province Epsilon-Alpha Archon, Province Epsilon Archon, Virginia Kappa Alumni Association President, Greater Atlanta Alumni Association Director and Georgia Phi chapter adviser.
-In addition, he served on faculty for the John O. Moseley Leadership School and for numerous regional and province Leadership Schools.
-Rodgers also served on committees for the 2016 and 2010 Strategic Plan, 2011 ESR Search and 2012 Tri-Board Legal Audit.
+Rodgers’ alumnus service to the Fraternity spans 26 years.
+In 2015, he was elected to the Supreme Council as its Eminent Supreme Chronicler.
+Past positions include President and Director for SAE Financial & Housing Corporation, Province Epsilon-Alpha Archon, Province Epsilon Archon, Virginia Kappa Alumni Association President, Greater Atlanta Alumni Association Director and Georgia Phi Chapter Adviser.
+He has served as a faculty member at numerous national, regional and province Leadership Schools, including the John O. Moseley Leadership School, the Eminent Archon Institute and the Levere Leadership Institute.
+Furthermore, Rodgers has served on several Fraternity committees over two decades, including most recently for the Strategic Plan, Alumni Engagement, Awards and Program Evaluation.
 He has drafted numerous Fraternity laws and policies, including the law establishing the Fraternity’s reserve accounts, and co-authored the Good Samaritan Policy.

-He is the recipient of the Merit Key, Order of Minerva, Order of the Lion and Province Archon of the Year Awards.
+Rodgers is the recipient of the Merit Key, Order of Minerva and Order of the Lion Awards, and he has been recognized by the Supreme Council as Province Archon of the Year.
 He is also the recipient of the Bob Cousins Zeal Award for his sustained contributions to the Greater Atlanta Alumni Association.
 During his tenure as President, Virginia Kappa was bestowed with the Most Improved and the Most Outstanding Chapter Alumni Association Awards.
-Rodgers is a loyal donor of the Sigma Alpha Epsilon Foundation and is a Phoenix Society member.
+Rodgers is an active supporter of the Foundation and is a member of its Phoenix Society.

-Rodgers originally hails from Staunton, Virginia, and now resides in Atlanta, Georgia, with his wife, Merideth, and daughter, Harper.
+Rodgers originally hails from Staunton, Virginia, and he resides in Atlanta, Georgia, with his wife, Merideth, and daughter, Harper.

 Blaine K. Ayers